Predictia/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/boxplots.rst

    :align: center
    :width: 100%

-   Box plot showing the globally averaged incoming and outgoing TOA radiation of IFS-NEMO historical-1990 with respect to ERA5 and CERES climatologies
+   Box plot showing the globally averaged incoming and outgoing TOA radiation of IFS-NEMO historical-1990 with respect to ERA5 and CERES climatologies.

 .. figure:: figures/radiation_boxplot_anomalies.png
    :align: center
    :width: 100%

    Box plot showing the anomalies of the globally averaged incoming and outgoing TOA radiation of IFS-NEMO historical-1990 with respect to the ERA5 climatology.
-   The dashed lines indicates the absolute mean values.
+   The dashed lines indicate the absolute mean values.

 Available demo notebooks
 ------------------------